 First use a leaf blower or broom to blow all of the debris off of the deck’s surface and then wash the deck.

-For a large deck, you can rent a power washer that delivers up to 1,200 psi of pressure to blast and rinse the decking.
+For a large deck, you can rent a power washer and adjust it to 600 to 800 psi of pressure to blast and rinse the decking.
 It should have a nozzle that fans an arc of about 25 to 40 degrees.
-Wearing safety goggles, hold the nozzle about 6 inches above the deck’s surface and spray slowly in line with the wood grain, overlapping your path.
+Wearing safety goggles, hold the nozzle about 6 inches above the deck’s surface and spray slowly and steadily in line with the wood grain, overlapping your path.
 Be careful not to get too close or stay in one place too long—the powerful spray can erode soft wood grain.
 Allow the deck to dry for several days before applying any type of finish.

 Over time, the beauty of a natural wood deck can lose its luster as the ultraviolet rays from the sun break down the wood’s structure.
 If the deck has taken on a dull gray color, the problem may easier to solve than it looks.